Lightning Fill In The Blank

 (SOUNDBITE OF BELL)

-HIGGINS: She had two right for four more points.
-She now has 6.
-And because she's the only one in the game so far, she has the lead.
+KURTIS: She did pretty good.
+She got four right for eight more points.
+She now has 10 and the lead.

+SAGAL: All right.
+Alonzo, you're going to go next, so you can try to intimidate Roxanne.
+All right?

 SAGAL: Right.